LDSSA/ds-prep-course-2024/weekly-workflow.md

   5. Close all the notebooks, return to the terminal and stop the notebook server by typing `Ctrl+C+C` (`Ctrl` and two times `C` ).

-  6. [Get your Slack ID](https://moshfeu.medium.com/how-to-find-my-member-id-in-slack-workspace-d4bba942e38c) and submit the notebook to the [portal](https://prep-course-portal.ldsacademy.org/). **The virtual environment has to be activated and you have be in the learning unit folder!**
+  6. Get your Slack ID (read [this](https://moshfeu.medium.com/how-to-find-my-member-id-in-slack-workspace-d4bba942e38c) if you don't know where to find it) and submit the notebook to the [portal](https://prep-course-portal.ldsacademy.org/). **The virtual environment has to be activated and you have be in the learning unit folder!**

   ```bash
   cd ~/projects/ds-prep-workspace/"Week <week number>"/"<SLU name>"